PraveenUdayak/SQL_Project_Data_Job_Analysis/README.md

 - **SQL:** The main analysis tool I used and learned throughout this project, allowed me to query databases.
 - **PostgreSQL:** The database management system I used to handle the job posting data.
 - **Visual Studio Code:** Database management purposes and to execute my SQL queries.
--**Git and GitHub:** Allowed me to use version control and share my SQL scripts and analysis, reliably enabling project tracking.
+- **Git and GitHub:** Allowed me to use version control and share my SQL scripts and analysis, reliably enabling project tracking.
+- **ChatGPT:** Helped to make quick analysis of results as well as help with troubleshooting.

 # Analysis
 ### Query 1: What are the top-paying data analyst jobs?